How to Hike Devil’s Thumb in Lake Louise

 From Mirror Lake, it is not long until you reach the beautiful Lake Agnes.
 After a few switchbacks, a stunning waterfall, and a steep wooden staircase, you have made it to Lake Agnes after 433 meters of climbing, here is also the unique Lake Agnes Tea House!
 From here, you have a few options:

-• Continue one more kilometre to the Little Beehive Lookout – a short hike perfect for beginners, that is well worth the extra distance as you gain a stunning view of Lake Louise for easy effort.
+- Continue one more kilometre to the Little Beehive Lookout – a short hike perfect for beginners, that is well worth the extra distance as you gain a stunning view of Lake Louise for easy effort.
 The trail to the Little Beehive begins right after the teahouse on your right.
 It’s easy to miss, but just keep your eyes open for it.
-I highly recommend getting up to the Little Beehive, it’s about 15-20 minutes past the Teahouse.
+I highly recommend getting up to the Little Beehive, which is about 15-20 minutes past the teahouse.

-• Continue the 2.5 kilometres to the Devil’s Thumb – the most challenging option that definitely provides the most remarkable viewpoint of Lake Louise and Lake Agnes (and also passes by the Big Beehive).
-However there is a little scrambling involved as it gets steep towards the summit.
+- Continue the 2.5 kilometres to the Devil’s Thumb – the most challenging option that provides the most remarkable viewpoint of Lake Louise and Lake Agnes (and also passes by the Big Beehive).
+However, a little scrambling is involved as it gets steep towards the summit.
 A helmet may not hurt either as there are many loose rocks that other hikers above you may launch your way unknowingly.
 Since this post is about Devil’s Thumb, we’ll assume this is the route you are going to take – if so keep reading!

 Follow the Signs for Big Beehive